Battle of Blair Mountain: Background

 As the agents walked to the train station to leave town, Police Chief Sid Hatfield and a group of deputized miners confronted them and told them they were under arrest.
 Albert Felts replied that in fact he had a warrant for Hatfield's arrest.
 Testerman was alerted, and he ran out into the street after a miner shouted that Sid had been arrested.
 Hatfield backed into the store and Testerman asked to see the warrant.
 After reviewing it, Mayor Testerman exclaimed, "This is a bogus warrant."
-With these words, a gunfight erupted and Chief Hatfield shot the agent Albert Felts.
-Testerman together with Albert and Lee Felts were among the ten men killed (three from the town and seven from the agency).
+There followed a gunfight, in which Chief Hatfield shot the agent Albert Felts.
+Testerman, together with Lee Felts, was also among the ten men killed (three from the town and seven from the agency).

-This gunfight became known as the Matewan Massacre, and its symbolic significance was enormous for the miners.
-The seemingly invincible detective agency Baldwin–Felts had been beaten.
-Chief Sid Hatfield became an immediate legend and hero to the union miners, and a symbol of hope that the oppression of coal operators and their hired guns could be overthrown.
+The gunfight became known as the Matewan Massacre, and held symbolic significance among the miners, representing the first major setback for Baldwin-Felts.
+Chief Sid Hatfield was lauded as a hero by the union miners.
 Throughout the summer and into the fall of 1920 the union gained strength in Mingo County, as did the resistance of the coal operators.
 Sporadic shootouts occurred up and down the Tug River.
 In late June state police under the command of Captain Brockus raided the Lick Creek tent colony near Williamson.
-Miners were said to have fired on Brockus and Martin's men from the colony, and in response the state police shot and arrested miners, ripped the canvas tents to shreds and scattered the mining families' belongings.
-Both sides were bolstering their arms, and Sid Hatfield continued to fuel the resistance, specifically by converting Testerman's jewelry store into a gun shop.
+Miners were said to have fired on Brockus and Martin's men from the colony.
+In response, the state police shot and arrested miners, destroyed their tents, and evicted their families.
+Both sides were bolstering their arms, and Sid Hatfield continued to support the resistance (specifically by converting Testerman's jewelry store into a gun shop).

 On January 26, 1921, the trial of Hatfield for killing Albert Felts began.
 It was in the national spotlight and brought much attention to the miners' cause.
-Hatfield's stature and mythical status grew as the trial proceeded.
-He posed and talked to reporters, fanning the flames of his own legend.
+Hatfield's stature and mythical status grew as the trial proceeded, driven largely by his interactions with reporters.
 All men were acquitted in the end, but overall the union was facing significant setbacks.
 Eighty percent of mines had reopened with imported replacements and ex-strikers who signed yellow-dog contracts to return to work.
-In mid-May 1921 union miners launched a full-scale assault on non-union mines.
+In mid-May 1921 union miners launched an assault on non-union mines.
 In a short time the conflict had consumed the entire Tug River Valley.
-This "Three Days Battle" was finally ended by a flag of truce and the implementation of martial law.
+This "Three Days Battle" was ended in a truce and the implementation of martial law.
 From the beginning, the miners perceived the enforcement of martial law as one-sided.
-Hundreds of miners were arrested; the smallest of infractions could mean imprisonment, while those on the side of "law and order" were seen as immune.
+Hundreds of miners were arrested, often for minor infractions.
 The miners responded with guerrilla tactics and sabotage.